Siblings variable in BHPS Wave 13

 Hope this helps.

-#3 Updated by Sharon Rith about 4 years ago
+#3 Updated by Sharon Rith over 4 years ago

 Thank you for your help Alita & Victoria, that is extremely useful to know!